aroberge/friendly-traceback-docs/docs/source/design.rst

     This additional colour feature should only be implemented after all other issues have been dealt with.

-3. It might be potentially useful to save the information in some "structured" form, as suggested in Issue8_, so that it could be formatted differently by any program using Friendly-traceback.
+Note that the information obtained by Friendly-traceback is collected in a "structured" form, as suggested in Issue8_ and noted in Issue10_, so that it could be formatted differently by any program using Friendly-traceback.

 Other similar projects
 ------------------------